Partner or Spouse

 Some of the most common breakdowns in problem-solving communications include:

 1. Interrupting.
-This happens when the first person is speaking and the second person does not allow them to finish explaining their position before the second person starts to respond.
+This happens when one person is speaking and the second person does not allow the first person to finish explaining their position before the second person starts to respond.
 A good rule is to have a talker and a listener with clearly defined roles.
-The speaker (literally passes the rock) or figuratively informs the second person when they are finished speaking (without interruption).
-When the second person responds, their job is to paraphrase or sum up what the first person said in a fair and unbiased way to be sure they received the message the first person intended to send.
+One person agrees to be the listener until the other person finishes speaking, and then they swap roles.
+The speaker passes the rock or informs the second person when they are finished speaking (without interruption).
+When the second person responds, their job is to paraphrase or sum up what the first person said reasonably and unbiasedly to ensure they received the message the first person intended to send.
 After this clarification, the second person has the floor, and they become the talker, and the first person becomes the listener.
-To solve the interrupting problem, one person agrees to just be the listener until the other person finishes speaking, and then they swap roles.
 With this agreed-upon structure, the talker has the floor and time to relax and say what they want without being interrupted.

 2. Not really listening.
 Empathy is seeing through the other person’s eyes and feeling what they feel.
 This is a skill requiring self-control and patience.
-The listener does not spend their time formulating their response or responding in their mind to the talker, but rather they listen to be sure they understand.
-Empathetic listening means that all of your attention is focused on the talker to understand how they are feeling and what they wants you to know.
-To test your skills at empathetic listening, repeat what you understand they said and ask the person to rate your summary on a scale of 1 to 10.
+The listener does not spend time formulating a response or responding in their mind to the talker; instead, they listen to be sure they understand.
+Empathetic listening means that all your attention is focused on the talker to understand how they are feeling and what they want you to know.
+To test your skills at empathetic listening, repeat what you understand the other person said and ask the person to rate your summary on a scale of 1 to 10.
 You might ask them what you missed if you score below 8 or 9.

 3. Changing the Topic.
 When people are talking about problems, other problems tend to come up.
 One person talking about needing help with the dinner routine might remind another person of something they also need help with.
 This can hijack the conversation and prevent staying on topic until a compromise begins to emerge.
 The agreement is to stick to one topic until both agree it’s time to move on.
 Agree to work on just one problem at a time.